 Frontpoint also gives you full home automation capabilities.
 The system uses Z-Wave, so you can add in any device that’s Z-Wave compatible and even connect it to your Amazon Alexa for voice control.

 We don’t use a ton of Z-Wave products (like smart locks) in apartments, but smart lights you can turn on and off with just your voice or an app are always convenient.

 Frontpoint has both indoor and outdoor security cameras, as well as Skybell doorbell cameras.

-We like that Frontpoint has streamlined the buying and installation process and made it easier for customers to get a top-level, industry-standard security system.
-But we would like to see its technology stand out a bit more.
+We like that Frontpoint has streamlined the buying and installation process and made it easier for customers to get a top-level security system.
+But we do wish it didn’t require us to sign a contract.

 That said, Scout offers the cheapest professional monitoring on our list (aside from SimpliSafe).
 The system also comes with both Zigbee and Z-Wave compatibility, so if you want to go full smart home (or smart apartment), you don’t have to be restricted to one or the other connection type.